 The Board has approved the ability to grant DSUs, pursuant to the Corporation's DSU Plan, in lieu of directors' fees on a quarterly basis, subject to the directors providing instructions to the Corporation on an annual basis regarding the percentage allocation of payment of fees in either cash or DSUs.
-During the year ending December 31, 2021, DSUs were granted to the directors in lieu of cash, in consideration for directors' fees, as instructed by the directors.
+During the year ending December 31, 2024, no DSUs were granted to the directors in lieu of cash, in consideration for directors' fees, as instructed by the directors.
+DSUs will be granted to the directors in calendar 2025 in lieu of fiscal 2024 directors' fees.